erasmus-without-paper/ewp-specs-api-omobility-las/README.md

 to read and accept Learning Agreements stored on the sending HEI's servers and propose changes to them.

-This API is based on the new LA template.
+This API is based on the official LA template.
 The most recent version is available [here][new-la-template].